 The last day of racing had arrived and Sunstang was hard at work getting the replacement battery pack assembled and into the car.
 There was no talk of throwing in the towel just the sound of everyone pitching in for the team in order to get back on the track.
-By noon the team had the car assembled once again, camel-backs were filled, radios turned on and Alex was driving the car out of the garage and back onto the track.
+By noon the team had the car assembled once again, camel-backs were filled, radios turned on, and Alex was driving the car out of the garage and back onto the track.
 The team lined the pit lane as he began gaining speed and heading towards the towering hill at the end of the pits.
 Perhaps moving a bit more sluggish from the extra 60 Kg of batteries the car began working its way up the hill; looking like an ant compared to the mountain it climbed.
-But despite the weight, the black form of the car glided over the top of the hill and around the corner out of sight.
+Despite the weight, the black form of the car glided over the top of the hill and around the corner out of sight.

 Things were looking up for the team as they watched the car cross the finish line for a second lap; then a third and a fourth and a fifth.
 With each new lap the team’s excitement grew yet with each successful climb of the hill the feeling of success never faded.
 But this was not meant to last as at the end of the fifth lap the driver Alex saw wisps of smoke rising over the steering wheel.
 A moment of panic swept the team as they looked on as Alex threw open the canopy at the start of the pit lane and leapt from the car.
 Soon everyone was running towards the car, fire extinguishers in hand, fearing the worst.
 But these wisps of smoke turned out to be simply a fried Arduino in the steering wheel, a simple fix.